Explore the Agenda

 12:00 pm A PSMA-Targeted, CD2-Costimulating T-Cell Engager with Strong Preclinical Efficacy & a Favorable GLP Toxicology Profile

-Co-Founder, Qlsf Biotherapeutics Inc.
+Founder & CEO, Qlsf Biotherapeutics Inc.

 • PSMA is highly expressed in prostate cancer, and single‑cell RNA sequencing of metastatic tumor‑infiltrating lymphocytes identifies CD2 as a broadly expressed co‑stimulatory receptor, particularly on CD8⁺ T cells